 Today, the Korean government considers the medical device market to be a profitable industry and therefore, often considers price reduction as an option.
 The HIRA does not tend to appreciate the value of new technology and sometimes reduces prices at its own discretion.
 Therefore, medical device companies often consider reimbursement options carefully in Korea.

-Moreover, the Regulations of Reimbursement Criteria in National Health Insurance Appendix 2: Criteria of Non-Coverage, Article 3, states that certain services offering preventative measures may not qualify for Korea medical device reimbursement.
-Some of these services include regular check-ups, vaccines (except those for certain therapeutic purposes), teeth-whitening, dental services to fight against bad breath or plaque, treatments to quit smoking and treatments to prevent motion sickness.
+Moreover, the Regulations of Reimbursement Criteria in National Health Insurance Appendix 2: Criteria of Non-Coverage, Article 3, states that certain services offering preventative measures may not qualify for medical device reimbursement in Korea.
+Some of these services include regular check-ups, vaccines (except those for certain therapeutic purposes), teeth-whitening, dental services to fight against bad breath or plaque, treatments to quit smoking, and treatments to prevent motion sickness.
 However, in 2004, the Korean government published a list of treatments it will consider for reimbursement approval in 2005, which included the immunization of infants and children.
 This announcement demonstrates that the government may be starting to expand its reimbursement coverage, even granting reimbursement approval for some preventative services.

 The MOHW has three options available when determining Korea medical device reimbursement.
 (1) Reimbursement Approval, where the government approves the reimbursement of the device and also decides on the price.
 In this case, the NHI pays 80 percent of the cost; patients co-pay the remaining 20 percent.
 (2) Full-Patient Charge, though the government still determines the upper price limit.
 This choice is selected when the MOHW recognizes the necessity of the device, but has no funds available for reimbursement.
 (3) Non-Reimbursement will allow a device to be priced freely and patients will be charged the full cost.